 NOTE!
 For Motorized Lens models, the iris size setting differs.
 To set the iris size, click on and the camera will auto detect the best iris size for the environment.
 If necessary, users still can manually adjust the iris size by selecting and Alternatively, click on to reset the iris size.
 The iris size will be set to the largest.
-Then, you can manually adjust the iris size by selecting and and and analyse and and analyse and and analyse and analyse are selecting and and analyse and analyse and analyse are selecting and analyse and analyse are selecting analyse are selecting and analyse are selecting and analyse are selecting and analyse are selecting analy
+Then, you can manually adjust the iris size by selecting and and and analyse and and analyse and and analyse and analyse and and analyse are selecting and and analyse and analyse and analyse are selecting analyse are selecting and analyse are selecting analyse are selecting and analyse are selecting analyse are s